bufbuild-ru/docs/docs/protovalidate/quickstart/grpc-java/index.md

 ## Test Protovalidate errors

 The starting code for this tutorial contains `InvoiceServerTest`, a JUnit 5 test.
-It starts a server with a Protovalidate interceptor and iterates through a series of test cases.In the prior section, you saw that the `violations` list returned by Protovalidate follows a predictable structure.
-Each violation in the list is a Protobuf message named `Violation`, [defined within Protovalidate itself](../../../reference/protovalidate/violations/).The test already provides a convenient way to declare expected violations through a `ViolationSpec` class:
+It starts a server with a Protovalidate interceptor and iterates through a series of test cases.

+In the prior section, you saw that the `violations` list returned by Protovalidate follows a predictable structure.
+Each violation in the list is a Protobuf message named `Violation`, [defined within Protovalidate itself](../../../reference/protovalidate/violations/).

+The test already provides a convenient way to declare expected violations through a `ViolationSpec` class:

 ::: info ViolationSpec in InvoiceServerTest.java